jrocketfingers/psi/readme.md

 For notifications we're currently using ajax long polling.
 Potential alternatives are adding a websocket server like Centrifugo, Ratchet, or using a third-party push service.

+Frontend is done using blade for serverside templating.
+Bootstrap is used as the frontend CSS framework.